08Aristodemus24/auto-job-app-sender/documents/interview-flow.md

 Immediate Impact Mitigation (Stop the Bleeding):

-Rollback: The absolute first step is to rollback to the last known good version of the code.
+Rollback: The absolute first step is to **rollback to the last known good version of the code**.
 Most CI/CD pipelines support fast, automated rollbacks.
 This stops further data corruption or service disruption.

-Disable/Quarantine: If a rollback isn't immediately feasible, I'd disable or quarantine the affected pipeline or service to prevent it from processing any more data or serving incorrect information.
+Disable/Quarantine: If a rollback isn't immediately feasible, **I'd disable or quarantine the affected pipeline or service to prevent it from processing any more data** or serving incorrect information.

-Notify Key Stakeholders: Immediately communicate the issue to relevant teams (e.g., data consumers, business users, engineering leadership) with a brief summary of the problem and the ongoing mitigation efforts.
+Notify Key Stakeholders/direct consumers of your product in your team: **Immediately communicate the issue to relevant teams (e.g., data consumers, business users, engineering leadership)** with a brief summary of the problem and the ongoing mitigation efforts.
 Transparency is crucial.

 Isolate & Diagnose:

-Gather Information: Collect logs, metrics, and any error messages from the production environment to pinpoint the exact nature and scope of the problem.
+Gather Information: **Collect logs, metrics, and any error messages** from the production environment to **pinpoint the exact nature and scope of the problem**.

-Reproduce in Non-Prod: Attempt to reproduce the bug in a development or staging environment to allow for debugging without impacting production.
+Reproduce in Non-Prod: **Attempt to reproduce the bug in a development or staging environment** to allow **for debugging** without impacting production.

 Root Cause Analysis (RCA - Initial): Begin to identify why the bad code got through.
 Was it a missed edge case in testing?
 An environment configuration difference?
 A flaw in the testing strategy?

 Fix, Test, and Re-deploy:

-Develop the Fix: Create a dedicated fix branch, apply the necessary code changes.
+**Develop the Fix**: Create a dedicated fix branch, **apply the necessary code changes**.

-Rigorous Testing: This fix would undergo more rigorous testing than usual, including unit tests, integration tests, and specific regression tests designed to prevent this exact bug from recurring.
+Rigorous Testing: This fix would **undergo more rigorous testing than usual**, including unit tests, integration tests, and specific regression tests designed **to prevent this exact bug from recurring**.
 It would be tested in a staging environment with production-like data.

-Thorough Code Review: The fix would go through an expedited but thorough code review.
+Thorough Code Review: The fix would **go through an expedited but thorough code review**.

-Controlled Redeployment: Deploy the validated fix using the standard deployment process.
+Controlled Redeployment: **Deploy the validated fix** using the standard deployment process.

 Monitor and Verify:

-Post-Deployment Monitoring: Closely monitor logs, metrics, and data quality checks in production to ensure the fix is effective and no new issues have been introduced.
+Post-Deployment Monitoring: Closely monitor logs, metrics, and data quality checks in production to **ensure the fix is effective and no new issues have been introduced**.

 Data Backfill/Correction: If data was corrupted, develop a plan for data correction or backfill to restore data integrity.